Indian Prime Minister Narendra Modi cheered by 20,000 fans at Sydney Stadium - ExBulletin

 Indian Prime Minister Narendra Modi cheered by 20,000 fans at Sydney Stadium

-SYDNEY (AP) Indian Prime Minister Narendra Modi was greeted by around 20,000 cheering fans, many chanting for Modi, at a Sydney stadium on Tuesday during his second visit to Australia as his country’s leader.
+SYDNEY (AP) About 20,000 cheering fans greeted Indian Prime Minister Narendra Modi at a Sydney stadium on his second visit to Australia as leader of India.
+Modi shared the stage on Tuesday with Prime Minister Anthony Albanese, who compared the reception by the mainly Indian crowd at the Qudos Bank Arena to a concert by American rock star Bruce Springsteen at the same venue.
+Modi is the only leader of the so-called Quad nations to go ahead with his planned visit to Australia after a meeting of the four in Sydney was cancelled.
+US President Joe Biden pulled out so he could focus on debt limit talks in Washington, and Japanese Prime Minister Fumio Kishida also later called off.

-Modi shared the stage with Prime Minister Anthony Albanese, who compared the reception of the mainly Indian crowd at the Qudos Bank Arena to a concert by American rock star Bruce Springsteen at the same venue.
+KYMA KECY is committed to providing a forum for civil and constructive conversation.

 |